 In addition, the closing attorney helps the purchaser by making sure that the purchaser understands his/her rights and obligations.
 This does not mean, however, that the closing attorney represents the purchaser.
 He does not.
 In Georgia, the closing attorney represents the lender —not the buyer or the seller.
 Which is why it is important if you are a buyer or seller, to consult your own real estate attorney.

 Real Estate is What We Do.

-For more than 30 years, the law practice at the Law Offices of Mark Weinstein has been focused on all aspects of real estate law and litigation.
+Since 2001, the law practice at the Law Offices of Mark Weinstein has been focused on all aspects of real estate law and litigation.
 We are located in Cumming, Georgia, but we serve clients in and around Atlanta, Marietta, Roswell, Sandy Springs, Kennesaw, Forsyth County, and a number of other counties in Georgia.
 Call us at 770-888-7707, or contact us here, or send inquiries by e-mail to: email@example.com.